-Use any portable cassette OMNITRONIX recorder to load and save programs.
-Controls cassette motor to start and stop the tape.
-Allows you to connect two cassette recorders together to make printer with a C64 or VIC-20.
+printer with a C64 or VIC-20.
 Translates PET to standard ASCII.
 Several printing modes allow you complete control over printer.
 Print PET graphics/control characters as mnemonics and CHR\$ codes i.e. [CLR] or [174].
-Virtually any printer with bitmap graphic ability can print actual graphics characters.
+Virtually any printer with bitmap graphic ability can print actual graphles characters.
 Emulation of most all CBM printer functions.
 Software adds a PLIST command for BASIC program listing.
 Printer Driver software consumes no normal user memory space, and is compatible with most all popular software.
-Disk includes software for C64 DELUXE and VIC-20 RS232 INTERFACE
+Disk includes software for C64 places the 1011A.
+Comes with a Type-in BASIC terminal program and printer instructions.
+The RS232 Interface is guaranteed to work.
+Call if you have questions.